-Class teachers all have a 'Federation Provision Checklist' which outlines the provision and support that we have available to our Federation.
+Class teachers have access to an ever evolving 'Federation Provision Checklist' which outlines the provision and support that we have available to our Federation.
 This ensures that teachers consider all options and arrangements.
 Support can look different for each child and might include classroom strategies, physical resources or allocation of staff.